xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 practice.

 The most universal daily computing task of the humanities, regardless of research interest, is writing.
-For this reason, we often begin our classes by creating small "experiments" that address our students' own writing habits.
+For this reason, we structure our early classes by creating small "experiments" that address our students' own writing habits.
 Such exercises might include a lab session in which students analyze their own documents for commonly overused "weasel words,"[^ln-weasel] for example.
 Working with one's own documents introduces important technical